-Food and water are important factors contributing to our sustenance.
-It is not just what you eat but also what you drink that greatly affects your mental health.
+Food and water are essential factors contributing to our sustenance.
+It is not just what you eat but also what you drink that dramatically affects your mental health.

-Unhealthy drinks like coffee and alcohol have been found to adversely increase symptoms of anxiety.
-Too much coffee according to studies has been found to make one jittery, irritable and nervous.
+Unhealthy drinks like coffee and alcohol have been found to increase symptoms of anxiety adversely.
+Too much coffee, according to studies, has been found to make one jittery, irritable and nervous.

 Another drink to avoid according to research is alcohol as it changes the levels of neurotransmitters in the brain, worsening the symptoms of anxiety.
 Not drinking enough water and being dehydrated also leads to anxiety.

-Our bodies lose the ability to relax, our minds cannot concentrate and our blood pressure drops dangerously when dehydrated.
-It is, therefore very important that we drink at least 8 glasses of water every day.
+Our bodies lose the ability to relax, our minds cannot concentrate, and our blood pressure drops dangerously when dehydrated.
+It is, therefore, crucial that we drink at least eight glasses of water every day.

 Negative Self Talk: